regen-network/regen-ledger/docs/ledger/infrastructure/interfaces.md

 regen query --help
 ```

-For more information about the CLI, check out the [Cosmos SDK Documentation](https://docs.cosmos.network/master/run-node/interact-node.html).
+For a full list of the available commands, see [Commands](../../commands.md).

 ## gRPC Interface